oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Defender for Office 365 alerts are configured.
 - Integrity of patches is verified before installation.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for implementing content filtering for web traffic and other vectors.
+- The organisation is responsible for implementing content filtering for web traffic and other vectors.

 ### Peripheral switches